History of Aptos

 by John Hibble

 Aptos was named by the American Indians who lived here for thousands of years before Mission Santa Cruz was completed by the Spanish in 1794.
+The mission system ended the Native American way of life.
+After Mexican independence, the mission lands were secularized and given to local citizens who were involved in the government and development of the area.
 In 1833 the government of Mexico granted Aptos Rancho to Rafael Castro.
-The Rancho would eventually total almost 6,686 acres.
+The Rancho would eventually total almost 6,686 acres and spanned from Seascape Boulevard to Borregas Drive near Cabrillo College.
 Initially Castro raised cattle for their hides, but after California became a state in 1850, Castro leased his land to Yankees for industrial developments.
 A wharf, general store, and lumber mill were built.
-The original town was located where Aptos Village Square is now.
-In 1853 a leather tannery was built, and the main building is now the Apple Lane Bed & Breakfast Inn.
+The original town was located where Aptos Village Square is today and the original general store building still exists.

 Aptos the Resort

-After Spreckels’ death, Seacliff Park and Rio Del Mar Country Club were developed in the late 1920?s.
+After Spreckels’ death, Seacliff Park and Rio Del Mar were developed in the mid-1920’s.
 Rio Del Mar Country Club included a clubhouse, a grand hotel on the bluffs, a beach club, a polo field, and a golf course.
-The estuary was filled in, and Aptos tanker made of cement and converted it into an amusement pier with restaurants, swimming pool, and a dance pavilion.
-Both Rio Del Mar and Seacliff were popular during prohibition as drinking and gambling were discreetely available.
+The estuary was filled in, and Aptos Creek was moved and dammed to provide “the largest fresh water swimming pool in the west” complete with bathing pavilion.
+The Seacliff developers bought an unused World War I oil tanker made of concrete and converted it into an amusement pier with a restaurant, swimming pool, arcade and a dance pavilion.
+Both Rio Del Mar and Seacliff were popular during prohibition as drinking and gambling were discreetly available.
 These amusements were interrupted by the great depression and World War II.

 A Residential Community